 The onset of COVID-19 was defined as the day when the first symptom was noticed.
 Patients with type 2 diabetes who received DPP4i during hospitalization were classified as a DPP4i group (142 participants).
 Patients with type 2 diabetes who never received DPP4i but orally took other anti-diabetic drugs during hospitalization were classified as a non-DPP4i group (1115 participants).

-The primary endpoint was 28-d all-cause death (no loss to 28-d follow-up).
+The primary endpoint was 28-d all-cause death.
 The secondary endpoints were defined as acute respiratory distress syndrome (ARDS), septic shock, acute cardiac injury, acute kidney injury, and acute liver injury.
 ARDS and septic shock were defined according to the WHO interim guideline “clinical management of severe acute respiratory infection when novel coronavirus (2019-nCoV) infection is suspected”[13].
 Acute cardiac injury was defined when the serum level of cardiac troponin I (cTNI), cardiac troponin T (cTNT), or high sensitivity cardiac troponin I (hs-cTNI) was above the upper limit of normal (ULN).
 Acute kidney injury was defined as an elevation in serum creatinine level equal to or above 26.5 mmol/L within 48 h[14].
 Acute liver injury was defined when acutely increased levels of serum alanine aminotransferase (ALT) and alkaline phosphatase (ALP) above three times the upper limit of normal (ULN) were observed[15].
 The increase or decrease of biochemical indicators was defined as exceeding or below their normal range, respectively, according to the laboratory standard of each hospital.

 The adverse effects during hospitalization included hyperglycemia, hypoglycemia, metabolic acidosis, and lactic acidosis.
 Hyperglycemia was defined as FBG ≥ 6.1 mmol/L or 2-h postprandial blood glucose (2hPBG) ≥ 7.8 mmol/L or GLU ≥ 11.1 mmol/L[16].
 Hypoglycemia was defined when FBG < 3 mmol/L[17].
 Metabolic acidosis was defined as a blood pH < 7.35 and a decrease in plasma bicarbonate concentration (HCO3−) < 22 mmol/L, and lactic acidosis was defined when blood pH < 7.35 and the arterial lactate level > 5 mmol/L[18].